P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Experiments

 \section{Experiments}

-We study the application of floor plan prediction in exploration and navigation tasks.
+We study the application of floor plan prediction in exploration.
 In simulations, a robot is equipped with a 12\,m range LiDAR.
 Besides, the localization system is assumed to be perfect, which is similar to \cite{zhou2023racer}.
-Training of two neural networks and simulations are conducted using AMD Ryzen 3900X CPU, 64\,GB RAM, and NVIDIA RTX 3090 GPU.
-In Equ. \ref{equ:nbv}, $k$ is set to 0.05 and $\lambda$ is set to 1.
+Training of the NN and simulations are conducted using AMD Ryzen 3900X CPU, 64\,GB RAM, and NVIDIA RTX 3090 GPU.
+In Eq. \ref{equ:loss}, the weight for occupied space is 0.6, and the weights for free and unknown spaces are 0.2.
+In Eq. \ref{equ:explore}, $\lambda$ is set to 0.08.